dufourc1/ML_CS433_project1/README.md

 All functions using the `gradient_descent` algorithm have, in addition, the two kwargs `printing, all_step`, which are `False` by default.
 If `printing=True`, then at all GD steps you will see in the shell the actual mse value and the value of the first two parameters of `w`.
 If `all_step=True`, then the function returns all the computed w-s and errors (by default they are not stored and only the last value is given).

-We implemented the following functions:
+The following functions were implemented:

 | Function            | Arguments |
 |-------------------- |-----------|